 Start;Home;Main Function;Financial System Stability;bukan default.aspx

-Financial system stability is a condition that allows the national financial system to function effectively and efficiently, while maintaining resilience to internal and external vulnerabilities, thus the allocation of funding or financing sources can contribute to national economic growth and stability.
+Financial system stability is a condition that allows the national financial system to function effectively and efficiently, while maintaining resilience to internal and external shocks.
+By maintaining financial system stability, the intermediation function and other financial services in the financial system remain optimal and contribute to national economic growth.
+Consequently, financial system stability plays a critical role in maintaining economic stability.

-In the implementation of its mandate and authority to maintain financial system stability, Bank Indonesia is bound by several laws and regulations as follows:
+In pursuit of its mandate to maintain financial system stability, Bank Indonesia is legally bound by the following laws and regulations:

 Macroprudential Policy